LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 -  Each histogram has 8 bins (i.e. bin size 45°)
 -  Each pixel in the region contributes to its designated bin according to
 	-  Gradient magnitude
-	-  Gaussian weighting function centred at the keypoint (with σ equal to half the grid size) 🐰 I did not understand the point of this yet
+	-  Gaussian weighting function centred at the keypoint (with $\sigma$  equal to half the grid size) 🐰 I did not understand the point of this yet
 This is used to generate descriptors to match, and the Feature vector is the output